Incorrect or missing data on reports

 - From the report Dates drop-down arrow, select All.

 - Report basis is incorrect.

 - Check whether the basis of the report is Cash or Accrual, as this affects the data.

 - Click Customize Report, and click the Filters tab.

 - Check that the filters have not been changed in a way that would hide the missing accounts.
 For example, filtering the report for specific accounts leaves out all other accounts.

 - If you want to remove all filters, in the Current Choices list, click each line, press Delete, click OK, and view the report.

 - Report display options are incorrect.

-- Click Modify Report, click the Display tab, and click the Advanced button.
+- Click Customize Report, click the Display tab, and click the Advanced button.